dzhavat/dzhavat.github.io/_posts/2019-07-17-reading-from-table-storage-inside-azure-functions-running-in-nodejs-part-1.md

 #### Step 2

 Once the functions is created, you‘ll be redirected to a file called `index.js`.
-This is how an HTTP triggered Azure function currently looks like  We‘ll come back to this page a bit later.
+This is how an HTTP triggered Azure function currently looks like.
+We‘ll come back to this page a bit later.
 Now click on to the “Integrate” tab.

 <figure>
   <img src="/assets/img/reading-from-table-storage-inside-azure-functions-running-in-nodejs/default-azure-function-view.jpg" alt="Newly created Azure function">